This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 Chickens will go crazy for this!
 Remove the core and seed from the apple and pack the center of it with peanut butter.
 You can also mix in some other chicken treats like sunflower seeds or dried meal worms.

-Bonus points if you tie a string to it and hang it in their coop.
+Bonus points if you tie a string to them and hang them in their coop like apple garlands.
 They will spend all day eating and playing with their new toy.

-Similar to the snack above, you can cut your apple into small chunks and run a piece of string or fishing line through it.
+Similar to the “with all the peanut butter” snack above, you can cut your apple into small chunks and run a piece of string or fishing line through it to make apple garlands.
 Do this with apples, cherries, strawberries, grapes, or some other treats and make another type of treat toy they can enjoy!

 People are always asking about what they can and can’t feed their chickens.
 Here is a great starter list of some of the most commonly asked about chicken snacks.